AlizadeAlireza/aave_defi_smartcontract_hardhat/README.md

 we have lending pool adderss and for lending pool contract we must get the contract Interface.

 we must set @aave/protocolV2 and change the imports.

+after that we get the pool address that is `0x7d2768dE32b0b80b7a3454c06BdAc94A69DDc7A9` we want to deposite.

+### deposite